-- a.
-In any case of absence on account of illness, an employee may be required by his department to file a doctor's certificate with the city clinic, and all absences due to illness or injury of more than three (3) days' duration shall require the employee to provide a doctor's certificate to the city clinic stating: - 1) The nature of illness or injury; - 2) That the employee was incapacitated for work for the duration of his absence;
+a.
+In any case of absence on account of illness, an employee may be required by his department to file a doctor's certificate with the city clinic, and all absences due to illness or injury of more than three (3) days' duration shall require the employee to provide a doctor's certificate to the city clinic stating:

-- The employee is physically able to return to work and perform his duties; - 4) That the employee has no contagious disease, which would jeopardize the health of other employees. - b.
-If an employee is habitually or chronically absent, a supervisor may require medical evidence to be provided to the city clinic concerning any illness or injury beginning with the first day of absence. - c.
+- 1) The nature of illness or injury; - 2) That the employee was incapacitated for work for the duration of his absence; - 3) The employee is physically able to return to work and perform his duties; - 4) That the employee has no contagious disease, which would jeopardize the health of other employees.

+b.
+If an employee is habitually or chronically absent, a supervisor may require medical evidence to be provided to the city clinic concerning any illness or injury beginning with the first day of absence.

+c.
 If an employee is absent and an excuse is felt necessary, an activity head or department director may request the city nurse to verify the reason for absence.

-(3) Record keeping
+(3) Record keeping.

-No employee will be granted personal time off unless the time requested has already accrued prior to the leave period.
-Personal time off requests shall be for a period of not less than one (1) hour and shall be in increments of not less than one (1) hour.
+No employee will be granted personal time off leave unless the time requested has already accrued prior to the leave period.
+Personal time off leave request shall be for a period of not less that one (1) hour and shall be in increments of not less than one (1) hour.

-(4) Accrual of time
+(4) Accrual of time.

 Employees covered by this agreement will be credited twenty (20) hours personal time off for each month of service.

-(5) Conversion to personal time off (PTO) leaves

-Lieutenants may not accumulate more than 500 hours of Personal Time Off (PTO) during any calendar year.
+Hours of PTO leave will be available for immediate use as soon as accrual has been posted.
+Sergeants may not accumulate more than 500 hours of Personal Time Off (PTO) during any calendar year.
 On the first day of the pay period beginning in January of each year, the employee's PTO balance will be reduced to the allowed maximum of 500 hours.
-These excess hours will be place in an auxiliary PTO account.
+These excess hours will be placed in an auxiliary PTO account.
 Employees will be able to use this leave for FMLA qualifying absences or may donate this leave.